RaivoKoot/Video-Dataset-Loading-Pytorch/Kinetics400/README.md

 ### 2. Processing
 Doing (1) and (2) from above, is very easy if you use the python scripts provided in this directory.
-- For (1), make sure that all `.mp4` files (trainin, validation, and testing) are located in a single and the same directory.
+- For (1), make sure that all `.mp4` files (training, validation, and testing) are located in a single and the same directory.
 Run the script `videos_to_frames.py` and make sure that you set the file paths correctly inside of the script.
 This will probably take ~10 hours for Kinetics 400.
 - For (2), run the script `process_annotation_file.py` once for each annotation `.csv` and make sure that you